Available with Geostatistical Analyst license.

 As with all geostatistical interpolation methods, the accuracy of your predictions in areal interpolation depends on the accuracy of your model.
 With this in mind, much care should be taken to build a valid model within the Geostatistical Wizard.

 The default covariance curve often does not fit the data well.
-In this case, the variography parameters on step 2 of the Geostatistical Wizard need to be altered.
-Fitting a proper covariance curve is often difficult, and the best way to get better at fitting is simply to practice, but there are a few rules of thumb that can help to fit a good model:
+In this case, the variography parameters need to be altered.
+Fitting a proper covariance curve is often difficult, and the best way to get better at fitting is simply to practice, but the following are a few rules of thumb that can help to fit a good model:

 - Decrease the Lag Size value until the empirical covariances are no longer negative.